FactoryXCode/MfPack/MfPack/Samples/MfTranscode/MfTranscode sample 2/readme.md

 # MfTranscode example 2
-Version: X 3.1.5
+Version: X 3.1.6

 NOTES:
  - This release is updated for compiler version 17 up to 35.
  - SDK version 10.0.22621.0 (Win 11)
  - Requires Windows 7 or later.
- - Minimum supported MfPack version: 3.1.5
+ - Minimum supported MfPack version: 3.1.6

 Description:
 Demonstrates using the transcode API to transcode a source file (audio or video) to a different format (audio or video) supported by Media Foundation.
 The sample audio can be configured in detail, dependent of the audio codec supported by Media Foundation.
-The video format will be configured according to the source format.
+The video format can be configured within the margins of the resolution format.

 Supported, but not limited, formats in this sample are: